Monday, August 27, 2012 at 12:54 PM

 Yet to listen to the gnat-brained twits on GMA waxing disappointment you’d think Nyad stood a realistic chance of making it this time.
 In fact, even though she made it farther than ever before, she still had more than 33 of her 103-mile swim to go.

-Nevertheless, if Nyad thought she could do this at 63 it would not surprise me if she deludes herself into thinking she can do it at 73.
+Nevertheless, given that Nyad thought she could do this at 63, it would not surprise me if she deludes herself into thinking she can do it at 73.
 But if she tries again, anyone who enables her in any way should be arrested and charged with elder abuse.

 That said, let me hasten to clarify that any hint of schadenfreude on my part is entirely unwitting.
 As a former competitive swimmer myself I have a genuine appreciation for her efforts.
 And that she hails from Pine Crest, a rival prep school in Florida that routinely whipped my school, Saint Andrew’s, in dual meets during my high-school days does not diminish my appreciation in the least.